 Static Route

-A static route is a manual routing method where the network administrator explicitly defines route in the router’s routing table.
+• A static route is a manual way to route traffic.
+Here, the network administrator defines the route directly in the router’s table.

-Let’s look at a practical example to understand why static routes are needed.
+Let’s examine a practical example to understand why we need static routes.

 Static route topology with R1 and R2 connecting two networks